FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/tool-bars.md

-### Tool Bars and Palettes
+### Tool Bars, Palettes, and Context Menu

-FormIt has a simple interface, with only a few user interface elements with powerful tools located there
+FormIt has a simple icon based interface, with only a few UI components to learn

 #### Action Tool Bar

 The Action Tool Bar is found at the top of the screen.
-The tools here will help you create, edit, and share your design.
+The tools here will help you create, edit, and share your design

 ![](/formit-introduction/images/action-tool-bar-1.png)